Komodo/KomodoEdit/README.md

    If you prefer the Python builds from python.org should be sufficient as well.

- * Xcode 6.4.
+ * Xcode 6.4(SDK 10.9 & 10.10).
 For 8.0 see below.
 You can get version 6.4 from [the developer downloads site](https://developer.apple.com/downloads/).

   * MacOSX10.10.sdk or older
+  * *IDE ONLY* SDK 10.8 for Code Intel.
+Can be found in Xcode 5.1.1
   * If you have/need other versions of Xcode installed then you can use `xcode-select` to change the active Xcode:

      `$ xcode-select -s /Path/To/Xcode\ 6.4.app/`